Joe Burrow Player Prop Bets for NFL Week 18 | Cincinnati vs. Cleveland 1/9/2022

 Matchup vs. Cleveland

-- Burrow's 334.7 passing yards per game in three matchups against the Browns are 69.2 more yards than his over/under in Sunday's game.
+- In three matchups against the Browns, Burrow averaged 334.7 passing yards per game, 69.2 yards more than his over/under in Sunday's game.

-- Burrow has multiple touchdown passes in two of those matchups against the Browns.
+- Burrow threw multiple touchdown passes against the Browns twice over those outings.

-- The Browns have the NFL's fifth-ranked pass defense this season, allowing 223.5 yards per game through the air.
+- The Browns have the NFL's fifth-ranked pass defense this season, giving up 223.5 yards per game through the air.

-- The Browns' defense is 24th in the league, conceding 1.8 passing touchdowns per game.

 Recent Performances